kobihanoch/Strong-Together-App/docs/app-rendering-flow.md

 4. Cache housekeeping compares the stored cache version with `Constants.expoConfig.version` and removes stale `CACHE:` entries from older data structures while keeping `CACHE:USER_ID`.
 5. The root is wrapped with Sentry, alert notification support, gesture handling, global loading, auth, navigation, app update modal support, and notifier support.

+At the app root, `GlobalAppLoadingProvider` wraps `AuthProvider`.
+That lets auth and all logged-in domain providers report loading into one coordinator without mixing global loading state into each feature screen.

 ## Auth-Gated Rendering

 `RootNavigator` reads `authPhase`, `isLoggedIn`, and `user` from `AuthProvider`.